 What does a social work assistant do?

-Similar to a social services aide, social work assistants support social workers and other professionals and assist in performing duties in a variety of settings such as hospitals, community centers, residential care homes, and other facilities.
+Social work assistants support social workers and other professionals and assist in performing duties in a variety of settings such as hospitals, community centers, residential care homes, and other facilities.
 They help professionals develop, organize, and implement programs to prevent and resolve a variety of issues.
 They contact clients, set up appointments, provide advice on available information and resources, and help clients fill out the necessary paperwork.
-They also provide the necessary support to families, so some basic knowledge of counseling is recommended.
+They also provide the necessary support to families.
 Social work assistants work with a wide range of clients such as the elderly, children, families experiencing emotional issues, and clients with mental health and learning issues.

 What kind of training does a social work assistant need?